ndom91/checkly-vscode/README.md

    1. You can use the `🦝 Run Current File` button in the bottom status bar in VS Code
    2. The command palette command `Checkly: Run Current File`

+Checks are always run in `eu-central-1` for now.

 ## 🏋️‍♀️ Contributing

 We're open to most contributions, please stick to the [contributing guidelines]() and formatting settings!